mjg123/mjg123.github.io/_posts/2018-02-11-Opening-Oracle-JDK-Features.md

 Java is the same everywhere.
 There are no Oracle-only language features of Java.

 ### Core Java Libraries
 Core libraries like `java.util.Hashmap` and so on are exactly the same on Oracle and Open JDKs.
 There are some libraries distributed in the `com.oracle` package with Oracle JDK, but these will be either deprecated or moved to standalone libraries.
-I didn't find anything eye-catching for the average Java user amongst these.
+I didn't find anything eye-catching for the average Java user amongst these, so we can consider the effect to be no change to the core libraries.

 ### Tooling
 JDK tooling includes tools like [`jlink`](https://mjg123.github.io/2017/11/07/Java-modules-and-jlink.html), as well as the tools needed to build and distribute the JDK itself.